 Please enable JavaScript in your browser to complete this form.

-1. Watch out for people who have had too much or not enough.
 Notice when someone has too much sun, not enough water, or too much to drink, and can make some subtle suggestions without invoking defensiveness on the part of the person who needs help.

 Some paddlers just need a break